lookit/lookit-docs/docs/source/install-django-project.rst

    Note: These instructions are for Mac OS.
 Installing on another OS?
    Please consider documenting the exact steps you take and submitting a PR to the lookit-api repo to update the documentation!

-   WARNING: These instructions are updated as of July 2020 and will likely require further clarification.
-Please get in touch on Slack if you're having trouble!

 Basic installation
 ~~~~~~~~~~~~